Q: How will I know that my project got selected for funding?

 Experience and Mission

 A: These are all the events, products or activities that you will carry out during your project.
-The deliverables are the main means by which your consortium implements the specific goals you set in your application form.
-In other words, the deliverables are the “outputs” of your project, which bring you closer to the desired “outcome” and, ultimately, to the bigger solution to the problem/issue chosen.
+The outputs are the main means by which your consortium reaches the specific goals you set in your application form.
+They bring you closer to the desired “outcome” and, ultimately, to the bigger solution to the problem/issue chosen.

 Q: What are the grant objectives?